workstaffhq/helpcenter/docs/managers/timetracking/submissions.md

 The **Timesheets** feature allows you to have an overview of the scheduled time and the reported time.
 You have the possibility to edit a timesheet if the information it contains is incorrect or if the staff forgot to clock in or clock out.

+You can export excel reports from the timesheets by clicking on **Download**.